Table of contents

 In this blog, we take you through all the fundamental aspects of managing restaurant payroll effectively and efficiently, and tools you can use to put these basics into practice.

 Hourly VS Salary

-Most employees in the restaurant business are paid hourly, however, some roles may be salary, as the head chef.
+Most employees in the restaurant business are paid hourly.
+However, some roles may be salary, such as the head chef.
 It’s vital that you and your employees know the key differences between the two:

 - Hourly employees (nonexempt employees) are paid at least minimum wage and must also be paid overtime as determined by the federal, state, or local standards.